 6.5 Creedmoor Vs 308 Winchester

 If you’re looking for a hunting cartridge, you may be wondering if the 308 or the 6.5 Creedmoor is the better choice.
 The main differences between the two are ballistic coefficient and muzzle velocity.
-The 6.5 Creedmoor is slightly flatter in trajectory, and the ballistics are better than the.308 at 500 yards.
-These factors can make the difference between the two rifles quite minimal, and the 6.5 Creedmoor can rather be viewed as a refinement of the 308 because of the advent of modern propellants, modern understanding of case design and modern high ballistic coefficient bullets.
-To be brutally honest, the popularity of a cartridge is mostly determined by it’s adoption by the US military, and that has been the main driver of the popularity of the 308 Winchester all these year.
+The 6.5 Creedmoor shoots slightly flatter in trajectory, and the ballistics are better than the .308 at 500 yards.
+These factors can make the difference between the two rifles quite minimal, and the 6.5 Creedmoor can rather be viewed as a refinement of the 308 because of the advent of modern propellants, modern understanding of case design and modern high ballistic-coefficient bullets.
+To be brutally honest, the popularity of a cartridge is mostly determined by it’s adoption by the US military, and that has been the main driver of the popularity of the 308 Winchester all these years.
 When looking at it from that point of view, the 6.5mm Creedmoor has already won against the 308 Win because of it’s adoption by USSOCOM over the 308 and other cartridges.

 There are several advantages of the 6.5mm Creedmoor bullet.
-It offers higher ballistic coefficient (or “flight characteristics”) bullets in lower weights, which means less air resistance, and thus more velocity at longer ranges.
+It offers higher ballistic coefficient (or “flight characteristics”) bullets in lower weights, which means less air resistance, and thus more velocity at longer ranges because of lower aerodynamic drag, less wind drift and less bullet drop.
 Additionally, it has a high sectional density, which is the mass of the bullet divided by its cross-sectional area.
 This means that this bullet is a heavy bullet for its caliber, but it punches through game very effectively.

 6.5 Creedmoor Creation